PresentLocation/Art64X/190926/WebsiteMapping.md

 # Website Mapping

+## Introduction

 Website mapping is an important design practice.

 #### REASONS FOR MAPPING
-Designers map for various reasons.
+Designers map for various reasons:

-1. <b>Assess existing web product in order to better understand the design.</b> This reason supports situations such as competitive analysis and redesign research.
+1. <b>To assess existing web product in order to better understand the design.</b> This reason supports situations such as competitive analysis and redesign research.
-2. <b>Plan designs of new web product in order to more fully realize the goals of the product.</b> This reason supports situations such as idea development and proposal development.
+2. <b>To plan designs of new web product in order to more fully realize the goals of the product.</b> This reason supports situations such as idea development and proposal development.

 In this introduction to website mapping, we are interested in understanding basic ways to develop both (1) <b>site maps</b> and (2) <b>page maps</b>.
 (These terms site map and page page tend to refer to websites.
 When we are designing other types of web product, we may use more general terminology, such as <b>project map</b> and <b>screen map</b>.)

-## SITE MAPS
+## Site Maps

-Site maps concern themselves with
+Site maps concern themselves with:
 1. Structure of product
 2. Structure of the user experience